-Summing up the tips
+SUMMING UP THE TIPS

-Keep it concise Write shorter job posts to get more applicants.

-2. Be careful of getting too casual

-Don't go overboard with a casual tone if you want to appeal to everyone.

-3. Let candidates know what's in it for them Focus on job details, requirements, and pay in your job post.

-4. Don't spend too much time talking up your company Don't let your company become the focus of the job post.
+- Write shorter job posts to get more applicants. - 2 Be careful of getting too casual Don't go overboard with a casual tone if you want to appeal to everyone. - 3 Let candidates know what's in it for them Focus on job details, requirements, and pay. - 4 Don't spend too much time talking up your company

-5. Define exactly what success looks like Include performance goals.

-6. Get your job post up early in the week

-Expect to get most applications in the first half of the work week.

-7. Know that men tend to apply more readily than women Use gender-neutral terms to avoid discriminating against female applicants.
+Don't let your company become the focus of the job post. - 5 Define exactly what success looks like Set measurable performance goals. - Get your job post up early in the weekExpect to get most applications in the first half of the work week. - 7 Use gender-neutral words for greater diversity Know that men tend to apply more readily than women.

-Ready to hire?

-Strike the right balance between finding a great hire, and finding them fast.

-Access an active community of professionals

-Get your job post in front of the most qualified candidates.
-Over 25M+ job seekers spend time on LinkedIn every week to discover opportunities and build their careers.

-Match with qualified candidates

-Tell us who you're looking for, and get matched to the right candidates for your role.
-Personalized targeting and screening questions help 80% of employers receive a qualified applicant within 24 hours.

-Reach the people you want to hire

-Easily review and contact candidates you're interested in.
-Filter applications based on required qualifications, hard skills, soft skills, and years of relevant experience.
+AND WHEN IT'S TIME TO POST YOUR JOB, CONSIDER LINKEDIN JOBS

+You want to reach the right candidates, and LinkedIn can help.
+We're the world's largest professional network, with over 560 million members, most of whom you can't find anywhere else.

+LinkedIn Jobs helps you find the most relevant candidates by automatically targeting people based on skills, industry, experience, and interests - in emails and across LinkedIn.
+And if you're planning to hire for multiple positions, LinkedIn Job Slots is a cost-effective way to swap in job posts throughout the year.

+Hiring for one or two positions?

-Post a job on LinkedIn
+Post a job today with LinkedIn Job Posts